Home Overview Spelling Grammar Usage Translate

 Tense indicates when the action of the verb occurs.

-For casual Peoplese users (chatting, marketing, traveling), the three simple tenses (present, past, and
+For casual Peoplese users (chatting, marketing, traveling), the four simple tenses (past, present, continuing, and

 future) are sufficient.
 The other tenses express nuanced meanings; many are seldom used.